weekdaysailor/gcr-web/content/about/our-vision.md

 ### 3. Rebalance

 The vision seeks to restructure the economy by creating negative feedback on carbon emissions via carbon rewards.
-This involves implementing a carbon currency system, expanding central bank mandates, and adopting a new social principle for equitable cost distribution.
+This involves implementing an XCR market steered by a Carbon Exchange Authority, coordinating with a central bank alliance to defend a price floor, and adopting a new social principle for equitable cost distribution.